 Bring pot to boil, reduce heat and simmer until cooked down to desired consistency, 30 minutes to 1 hour.

-Due to my background in horticulture, I had several readers request a tutorial on Vegetable Gardening.
-So if you have interest in the subject, these posts are packed full of information about how to get that big harvest by the end of the season!
-Don’t miss my How to Start a Garden Series!
-The first part is Planning Your Garden!
+Want your own crop of green tomatoes?
+If you love growing your own produce, these posts are packed full of information about how to get that big harvest by the end of the season!
+Don’t miss our How to Start a Garden Series!

 Tools I use